VRJams/vrjams.github.io/docs/adb.md

 ---

 # ADB
-ADB or [Android Debug Bridge](https://developer.android.com/studio/command-line/adb) is one of the key utilities used by android developer and power users to control Android to its core without rooting.
+ADB or [Android Debug Bridge](https://developer.android.com/studio/command-line/adb) is one of the key utilities used by Android developers and power users to control Android to its core without rooting.
 It's a key tool to use LOVR effectively on your Android HMD, making it much faster to debug, install, update and much more.

 To use it, you need three steps first: